sandinmyjoints/leveraging-node/talk.md

 Note:
 - Pick something, anything that you want to learn about.
-- No better way to learn than putting yourself in the spotlight.
-It helps that the community here is friendly, welcoming, supportive, fun.
+- No greater motivation to learn than putting yourself in the spotlight.
+It helps that the community, especially here in DC in my experience, is friendly, welcoming, supportive, fun.